|Group:||Terriers (Group 2)|

 |Club:||Jack Russell Terrier Club Of Victoria Inc|

-Average Lifespan When considering a dog, please realise that you are taking it on for its lifetime.
-This breed can live to from between 12 to 14 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 15 years of age.
+Some live much longer.

 Jacks are generally fearless or quietly confident dogs, neither aggressive nor shy.
 They are lively, active and alert.
 They can be strong willed, independent and dominant.
 They are also loving, loyal and incredibly brave for their size.

 The Jack Russell should be a slightly longer than tall dog in shape.
 His ears fold forward.
 As a hunter he requires a strong head.
 He has a straight back finished with a tail that’s carried up not out.
 Jacks do not have an overly deep body as they have to squeeze down burrows.
 Jacks come in three coat types, smooth, broken and rough.
 White must always be the predominant colour, with black, tan or brown markings.